NuSkooler/enigma-bbs/docs/modding/last-callers.md

     * `userRunDoor`
 * `actionIndicatorDefault`: Default indicator when an action is not set.
 Defaults to "-".

+Remember that entries such as `actionIndicators` and `actionIndicatorDefault` may contain pipe color codes!

 ### Theming
 The following `itemFormat` object is provided to MCI 1 (ie: `%VM1`):
 * `userId`: User ID.